Pierre-Augustin de Beaumarchais

 Born a Parisian watchmaker's son, Beaumarchais rose in French society and became influential in the court of Louis XV as an inventor and music teacher.
 He made a number of important business and social contacts, played various roles as a diplomat and spy, and had earned a considerable fortune before a series of costly court battles jeopardized his reputation.

 An early French supporter of American independence, Beaumarchais lobbied the French government on behalf of the American rebels during the American War of Independence.
 Beaumarchais oversaw covert aid from the French and Spanish governments to supply arms and financial assistance to the rebels in the years before France's formal entry into the war in 1778.
 He later struggled to recover money he had personally invested in the scheme.
 Beaumarchais was also a participant in the early stages of the 1789 French Revolution.

-Beaumarchais is probably best known for his theatrical works, especially the three Figaro plays.

 Early life

-Beaumarchais was born Pierre-Augustin Caron in the Rue Saint-Denis, Paris, on 24 January 1732.
-He was the only boy among the six surviving children of André-Charles Caron, a watchmaker from Meaux.
-The family had previously been Huguenots, but had converted to Roman Catholicism in the wake of the revocation of the Edict of Nantes and the increased persecution of Protestants that followed.
+Beaumarchais was born Pierre-Augustin Caron in the Rue Saint-Denis, Paris, on 24 January 1732, to André-Charles Caron, a watchmaker from Meaux.
+The family had previously been Huguenot, but had converted to Roman Catholicism in the wake of the revocation of the Edict of Nantes and the increased persecution of Protestants that followed.
 The family was comfortably middle-class and Beaumarchais had a peaceful and happy childhood.
-As the only son, he was spoiled by his parents and sisters.
+As the only son, he was spoiled by his parents and five sisters.
 He took an interest in music and played several instruments.
-Though born a Catholic, Beaumarchais retained a sympathy for Protestants and would campaign throughout his life for their civil rights.
-One of his sisters, Marie-Josèphe Caron, later became an artist; their cousin was the artist Suzanne Caron.
+In spite of his faith, Beaumarchais retained a sympathy for Protestants and would campaign throughout his life for their civil rights.

+One of his sisters, Marie-Josèphe Caron, became an artist; their cousin was the artist Suzanne Caron.

-From the age of ten, Beaumarchais had some schooling at a "country school" where he learned some Latin.
-Two years later, Beaumarchais left school at twelve to work as an apprentice under his father and learn the art of watchmaking.
+From the age of ten, Beaumarchais had some education at a "country school", where he learned some Latin.
+At twelve, he left school to apprentice under his father in the craft of watchmaking.
 He may have used his own experiences during these years as the inspiration for the character of Cherubin when he wrote the Marriage of Figaro.
 He generally neglected his work, and at one point was evicted by his father, only to be later allowed back after apologising for his poor behaviour.

 At the time, pocket watches were commonly unreliable for timekeeping and were worn more as fashion accessories.
-In response to this, Beaumarchais spent nearly a year researching improvements.
-In July 1753, at the age of twenty-one, he invented an escapement for watches that allowed them to be made substantially more accurate and compact.
+Beaumarchais spent nearly a year researching improvements.
+In July 1753, at the age of twenty-one, he invented a watch escapement that made them substantially more accurate and compact.